 The service is governed by the South Yorkshire Fire and Rescue Authority.
 The Fire and Rescue Authority is made up of 12 councillors from the four metropolitan district councils of Barnsley, Doncaster, Rotherham and Sheffield.
-The Police and Crime Commissioner for South Yorkshire also sits on the Fire and Rescue Authority.
+The Police and Crime Commissioner for South Yorkshire also sits on the Fire and Rescue Authority although this may change in 2024 as a result of wider political changes which are under discussion locally.
 The Fire Authority funds the service and works closely with the Chief Fire Officer/Chief Executive to decide how our services can be provided in the most efficient and effective way.